-NOTICE TO PROSPECTIVE BUYERS OF PROPERTIES LOCATED IN RUNWAY CLEAR ZONES AND CLEAR ZONES/ACCIDENT POTENTIAL ZONES

-(In accordance with 24 CFR Part 51, Section 51.303(a)(3), this notice must be give buying an existing HUD property, or using HUD assistance to buy an existing prop Runway Clear Zone at a civil airport or a Clear Zone/Accident Potential Zone at a erty that is located in either a The property which you are interested in purchasing atClear Zone/Clear Zone/Accident Potential Zone for is located in the Runway Studies have shown that if an accident were to occur it is more likely to occur within Zone/Accident Potential Zone than in other areas around the airport/airfield.
-Pleas chances that an accident will occur, only where one is most likely to occur. n the Runway Clear Zone/Clear e note that we are not discussing the You should also be aware that the airport/airfield operator may wish to purchase the future as part of a Runway Clear Zone/Clear Zone/Accident Potential Zone acquisitient been underway for many years at airports and airfields across the country.
-We can happen since it is a function of many factors, particularly the availability of funds, but the same acquisitient is a function of many factors. ition program.
-Such programs have not predict if or when this might We wanted to bring this information to your attention.
-Your signature on the space aware that the property you are interested in is located in a Runway Clear Zone/Cl below indicates that you are now ear Zone/Accident Potential Zone.
-Signature of prospective buyer Date N/A Type or print name of prospective buyer (This notice must be maintained as part of the file on this C apital Fund)
+NOTICE TO PROSPECTIVE BUYERS OF PROPERTIES LOCATED IN RUNWAY CLEAR ZONES AND CLEAR ZONES/ACCIDENT POTENTIAL ZONES buying an existing HUD property, or using HUD assistance to buy an existing property that Runway Clear Zone at a civil airport or a Clear Zone/Accident Potential Zone at a military at is located in either a The property which you are interested in purchasing atClear Zone/Clear Zone/Accident Potential Zone for is located in the Runway Studies have shown that if an accident were to occur it is more likely to occur within the Runway Clear Zone/Clear Zone/Accident Potential Zone than in other areas around the airport/airfield.
+Please note that we are not discussing the chances that an accident will occur, only where one is most likely to occur.
+You should also be aware that the airport/airfield operator may wish to purchase the proper future as part of a Runway Clear Zone/Clear Zone/Accident Potential Zone acquisition probeen underway for many years at airports and airfields across the country.
+We cannot pre happen since it is a function of many factors, particularly the availability of funds, but it is a ogram.
+Such programs have edict if or when this might We wanted to bring this information to your attention.
+Your signature on the space below i aware that the property you are interested in is located in a Runway Clear Zone/Clear Zone Signature of prospective buyer Date N/A Type or print name of prospective buyer (This notice must be maintained as part of the file on this Capital F Fund) (This notice must be maintained as part of the file of this Capital F unu)